LeusExMachina/Statistics-blog/homework8/researches8.md

 Later, however, the german mathematician Karl F. Gauss derived and used again this distribution in his work regarding some astronomical observations.
 Again, the distribution was found as a "collateral effect" of another work and could have passed unnoticed again if the french mathematician Pierre S. Laplace didn't noticed it.

 Laplace published a series of studies proving various interesting properties of the normal distribution and providing a first, non-rigorous proof of the **central limit theorem**.
-This theorem was latter formalized and proved himself to be one of the most important results in statistics.
+This theorem was later formalized and proved himself to be one of the most important results in statistics.

 Let's now take a look to the derivations mentioned above.